The Future of Travel Nursing: Trends and Predictions (2026)

 Is Travel Nursing Going Away?

-Travel nursing reached a peak in the pandemic years, due to an unprecedented exodus of 1.6 million healthcare workers from the workforce between February and April of 2020.
-With so many clinicians unavailable, facilities had to rely heavily on travel nurses and per diem staff to meet patient demands.
-For example, data from the American Hospital Association shows that while travel nurses accounted for about 5% of total nurse labor expenses pre-pandemic, this reached 39% by 2022.
+Travel nurse industry trends show a pronounced surge during the pandemic years (March 2020 – May 2023), due to an unprecedented exodus of 1.6 million healthcare workers from the workforce between February and April of 2020.
+With so many clinicians unavailable, facilities had to rely heavily on travel nurses and per diem staff to meet the unprecedented patient demands.
+So, while travel nurses accounted for about 4% of total nurse labor expenses pre-pandemic, this figure grew to almost 40% near the end of the pandemic.

-The short answer is no. The market is stabilizing, but travel nursing remains crucial to the healthcare system.
-Let’s look at the policies, demographics, and industry trends that predict a continued demand for travel nurses in the U.S.
+The short answer is no. The market is stabilizing, and travel nursing remains crucial to the healthcare system, so much so that 2026 is projected to see a 1% increase in travel nursing revenue.
+Let’s look at the policies, demographics, and industry trends that predict the continued (and growing) demand for travel nurses across America.

 Effective, sustainable nurse staffing requires an alignment of resources with patient needs to provide safe and productive patient care.
 It often involves employing a mix of per diem, full time, and part time employees.
-As resources that facility leaders call on to meet patient needs, travel nurses remain crucial to safe staffing.
-The future of travel nursing at your facility may be influenced by the following three trends:
+Within that make up, travel nursing remains a crucial resource for facilities looking to meet modern patient demand.
+As that need grows, travel nursing future utilization may be influenced by the following three trends:

 1. Increased Focus on Safe Staffing Ratios